 Possibly.
 If your children are young, and you have primary custody, you may be able to live in the marital home until your children grow older.
 Some Courts actually prefer that children remain in a familiar setting during the divorce to maintain stability.

-Contact Stepanian Law Firm for an attorney who is responsiveness to you and provides personal attention to your case.
+Contact Stepanian Law Firm for an attorney who is responsive to you and provides personal attention to your case.

 We offer the first consultation for free and will provide you with the necessary guidance to find the best option for you.
 Call us at (646) 596-6874 today.